kgbercan/swift-tutorial/DataTypes.md

   * `Float`: 32-bit representation; should not really be used unless a `Double` for some reason is less-preferred

 - Boolean value: `Bool`; holds `true` or `false`
-- `Tuple`: multiple values of any data type (which can vary from each other) presented as one unit
+- Tuple: multiple values of any data type (which can vary from each other) presented as one unit

-  * Is encased by parentheses and separated by commas
+  * Surrounded by parentheses and separated by commas
+  * Data type declared using each component's type, *not* by a general type called Tuple (which does not exist)
   * Best used for storing temporary values and returning multiple values from a function
   * Can be *decomposed* as follows: